Government Chief Whips and Deputy Chief Whips in the Commons and Lords since 1945

 The House endorsed the proposal for reviews of the Scheme after six and 18 months.
 The reviews would take into account the findings of the two inquiries into bullying and harassment.
 The costs of the new inquiry and the reviews would be met from the House’s Administration budget.
-The six-month review was conducted by Alison Stanley (see below).
+Both the six-month and 18-month reviews were conducted by Alison Stanley (see below).

 The new Behaviour Code was published and is now displayed widely across the parliamentary Estate.
 A brochure [intranet link] has also been published.
 It explains the Code and the accompanying policies and complaints and support processes.

-On 13 March 2019, the Committee on Standards set out its interim role in ICGS appeals.
+On 13 March 2019, the Committee on Standards set out its interim role in ICGS appeals relating to complaints of bullying and harassment, and sexual misconduct, by MPs.
 It decided to delegate decision-making on appeals and cases referred by the Parliamentary Commissioner for Standards to an Appeals Sub-Committee, with a majority of lay members.
 In its report, the Committee outlined the framework for appeals.

 Six-month review of the ICGS